How are emergency personnel changing in reaction to threat of coronavirus?

 “Right now, everything is (mostly) as it would have been a month ago,” said Director Blair Richey.
 “None of our daily operations have changed.”

 Richey said first responders typically don’t wear face masks even while working with a patient suffering from the flu.
 She said what’s really going to aid people at the scene is limiting contact to someone who is sick.
-That could be asking more questions of someone before a first responder is within six feet of a patient, or just sending an EMS unit to the scene instead of it and a fire truck.
+That could be asking more questions of someone before a first responder is within 6 feet of a patient, or just sending an EMS unit to the scene instead of it and a firetruck.

 As for the law enforcement side, Iredell County Sheriff Darren Campbell said deputies are giving out citations when possible, but are still keeping to business as usual.